What is Xolair?

 Xolair is an injectable prescription medicine used to treat:

-- moderate to severe persistent asthma in patients 6 years of age and older whose asthma symptoms are not controlled by asthma medicines called inhaled corticosteroids.
+- moderate to severe persistent asthma in people 6 years of age and older whose asthma symptoms are not controlled with their current asthma medicines.
+Xolair helps prevent severe asthma attacks (exacerbations).
 A skin or blood test is performed to see if you have allergies to year-round allergens.

 What is the most important information I should know about Xolair?